joelyoder/model-manager/README.md

     - Filter by base model
     - Add tag to multiple models at once
     - Remove tag from multiple models at once
+- Cleanup
+    - Remove createdAt and updatedAt fields from the application